Fil/d3-geo-voronoi/README.md

 # d3-geo-voronoi

-This module wraps d3 around Loren Petrich's [Spherical Delaunay triangulation library](http://lpetrich.org/Science/GeometryDemo/GeometryDemo_GMap.html), following as closely as possible the API of the [d3-voronoi](https://github.com/d3/d3-voronoi/) module.

-Given a set of objects in spherical coordinates, it computes their Delaunay triangulation and its dual, the Voronoi diagram ([d3 issue #1820](https://github.com/d3/d3/issues/1820)).
+This module adapts d3-delaunay for spherical data.
+Given a set of objects in spherical coordinates, it computes their Delaunay triangulation and its dual, the Voronoi diagram.

 In addition, it offers convenience methods to extract the convex hull, the Urquhart graph, the circumcenters of the Delaunay triangles, and to find the cell that contains any given point on the sphere.

+The module offers two APIs.
+The legacy API is based on GeoJSON and follows as closely as possible the API of the [d3-voronoi](https://github.com/d3/d3-voronoi/) module.
+It is available with *d3.geoVoronoi()*.

+A lighter API is available with *d3.geoDelaunay()*.
+It offers the same contents, but with a different presentation, where every vertex, edge, polygon… is referenced by an id rather than by its coordinates.
+This allows a more compact representation in memory and eases topology computations, but is a bit less convenient for drawing the results on a map.

 ## Installing